replicatedhq/kots.io/content/reference/v1beta1/helmchart.md

 The keys below `values` should map exactly to the keys in your `values.yaml`.
 Only include the keys that you wish to change, these will be merged with the `values.yaml` in the chart archive.

+To exclude a value that's set in the `values.yaml`, set it equal to the string `"null"` (with quotes), in this section.
+For more options here, check out the [Helm pull request](https://github.com/helm/helm/pull/2648).

 ## exclude

 The `exclude` attribute is a [template-parsable](/reference/template-functions/contexts/) value for making [optional charts](/vendor/helm/optional-charts).
 During [processing](/vendor/helm/helm-processing), KOTS will render this field and exclude the entire chart if the output of this field can be parsed as a boolean evaluating to `true`.